carmonalab/STACAS/README.md

 [STACAS](https://github.com/carmonalab/STACAS) is a method for scRNA-seq integration, specifically designed to align scRNA-seq datasets that are composed of only partially overlapping cell populations or sub-types.
 It is based on the [Seurat](https://cran.r-project.org/web/packages/Seurat/index.html) integration framework, and adds the following innovations:

-* anchors are down-weighted based on their distance in reciprocal PCA space
+* Anchors are down-weighted based on their distance in reciprocal PCA space
-* guide trees for pairwaise integration are constructed based on the 'centrality' of datasets, as measured by the sum of their re-weighted anchor scores
+* Guide trees for pairwise integration are constructed based on the 'centrality' of datasets, as measured by the sum of their re-weighted anchor scores
 * Prior knowledge, given as cell labels, can be used by the algorithm to remove inconsistent anchors, and perform semi-supervised integration

 ## Package Installation